seanpm2001/SeansAudioDB/README.md

 # Directory structure

-My audio collection has a simple directory structure, where the root is the folder labeled `audio` and then there are 3 directories inside that contain all the audio within subdirectories.
+My audio collection has a simple directory structure, where the root is the folder labeled `audio` and then there are 4 directories inside that contain all the audio within subdirectories.
 The directories are labeled as:

+> * `0 Overview`

 > * `1 Music`